vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 with Paurāṇika mantras pres closely agreeing with Gita 970.

-oribed in Agni and Viṣnudhar Keśava, a. of Paddhati on Kau
+oribed in Agni and Viṣṇudhar Keśava, a. of Paddhati on Kau

 mottara and in medieval sika-sūtra 735n.